 Within walking distance from the center of Heraklion, my place of choice is the Galaxy Hotel Heraklion.
 I get a high standard of services, upscale comfort, elegance, and healthful amenities… in fact, they are one of the few hotels I know able to offer allergy-free rooms to the guest.

-Well, I love the Galaxy, it guarantees a smooth stay, views over the city, a yummy breakfast… and kids are treated as kings!
+Well, I love the Galaxy, it guarantees a smooth stay, views over the city, a yummy breakfast… and kids are treated like kings!

 Plus… two amazing restaurants, the largest fresh-water swimming pool in the city, a hammam, beauty therapists, fantastic service.
 Here I really switch off! …Aren’t you booking yet?
 I might be backpacking Crete as usual, I might be getting on the road as I always do, but I also know where I’ll be relaxing at the end of the road!